Last modified: October 24, 2019

-The Platform is designed to use certain types of information, that all together we call Platform Data, which includes:
+The Platform is designed to use certain types of data, that all together we call Platform Data, which includes:

-See "What Information we collect and use" for more details on the type of information we include in Platform Data.
+See “What Information we collect and use” for more details on the type of data we include in Platform Data.

 Some of this information (including for example IP addresses and certain unique device identifiers), may identify a particular computer or device, and may be considered “Personal Data” in some jurisdictions, including the European Union (see below on the meaning of “Personal Data”).
 This data allows us to recognize a particular computer or device over time.

-We do not allow information that by itself identifies an individual in the "real world", such as name, address, phone number, email address, or government identifier, to be used on the Platform.
-We also do not allow information that directly identifies an individual to be collected or used in connection with use of our Platform.
+We do not allow data that by itself identifies an individual in the “real world”, such as name, address, phone number, email address, or government identifier, to be used on the Platform.
+We also do not allow data that directly identifies an individual to be collected or used in connection with use of our Platform.